 China and India have shown significant differences in their regional development.
 In particular, India had less convergences and some "lagging regions" (Chaudhuri and Ravallion, 2006).
 In this light, an important question is how transport infrastructure may contribute to these differences in regional development.
 One advantage of the approach used here is that the effects of different transport networks can be assessed both at the aggregate and at the local level, allowing to analyze the distributional consequences and the regional development patterns under each scenario.
-As will be shown below, the effects on the local development of Indian districts differ over the various versions of the transport networks.
-I will start by discussing the effects of the actually implemented parts of the NHDP and then consider the effects of the two counterfactual scenarios.
-To be able to discuss the differences across states and districts, the analysis builds on the specification using state-level control variables (column 4 of Table 2) instead of state-year fixed effects.
+As will be shown below, the effects on the local and 2009 was 5.7 percent.
+Using, instead of an average value of 2 percent, the yearly real interest rates based on government bonds and inflation would imply costs of USD 15.3.